denizyuret/Knet.jl/README.md

 the gradient direction:

 ```
+using Knet

 lossgradient = grad(loss)
 ```

 Note that `grad` is a higher-order function that takes and returns other functions.
 The `lossgradient` function takes the same arguments as `loss`, e.g. `dw = lossgradient(w,x,y)`.
-Instead of returning a loss, it returns `dw`, the gradient of the loss with respect to its first argument `w`.
+Instead of returning a loss value, `lossgradient` returns `dw`, the gradient of the loss with respect to its first argument `w`.
 The type and size of `dw` is identical to `w`, each entry in `dw` gives the derivative of the loss with respect to the corresponding entry in `w`.
+See `@doc grad` for more information.

 Given some training `data = [(x1,y1),(x2,y2),...]`, here is how we can train this model: